Hesils/TODO-App-Django/README.md

 # TODO-App-Django

 # Bug to fix
+- []  Sign up form
-- [] Return alert if email in sign up form not unique
+    - [x] Return alert if email not unique
+    - [x] Return alert if username not unique
+    - [x] return alert if missing infos
+    - [] write in field user entries if error

 ## Models